 Bankruptcy filings are a matter of public record.
 The courts where you filed them maintain them.
 So it’s only a matter of time before they end up on your credit report.

-Once one lands on your report, it’s hard to remove (whether it’s there legitimately or not).
+Once one lands on your report, it’s hard to remove early (whether it’s there legitimately or not).
 In order to tackle the monumental feat of removing a bankruptcy from your credit report, it’s important to know how bankruptcy works, how it impacts your credit, and what to do if you’re stuck with a bankruptcy on your report for the long haul.

 How long does a bankruptcy stay on my credit report?